Where to Eat Crawfish in Beaumont

 Elevated Cajun cuisine, Reel Cajun is the go-to spot for your seafood fix.
 One of the nicest restaurants in town that still encourages you to “come as you are,” they are the three-time Reader’s Choice champs for best crawfish.
 All the food is locally sourced so you can feel good about supporting the neighborhood.

-Beyond frozen drinks as big as your head, Tia Juanita’s is the go-to for Mexi-Cajun cuisine.
-With a few outposts around the region, they are all rockin’ and always busy.
+Beyond frozen drinks as big as your head, Tia Juanita’s is the go-to for Mexi-Cajun cuisine for live music and a distinct New Orleans vibe.
+With a few outposts around the region, they are always rockin’ and always busy.
 With a motto of “you hook ‘em, we cook ‘em,” they offer a variety of Southern seafood dishes from blackened Pontchartrain to shrimp and grits and of course, crawfish.
+Enjoy them on the covered patio, which often has live music.

 A Mexican joint in Port Arthur, The King, offers boiled crawfish in portions of 2-100 lbs. so bring the whole crew and come hungry.
 Seafood dishes are specialties, but they also offer ethnic favorites like volcano nachos and churros and are known to have one of the best Micheladas in town if you need to wash down the heat.